Bookmobile

 Where does the Bookmobile go?

-We visit public, private and home schools, daycare centers for children, adults and challenged individuals, nursing homes and retirement communities as well as neighborhood and community stops.
+We visit public, private, and home schools, Head Start programs, daycare centers, community organizations, senior care homes and retirement communities, as well as neighborhood and community stops.

 What is on the Bookmobile?

-The Bookmobile carries approximately 4000 items consisting of books, large print books, magazines, DVD's, and books on cd.
-The Bookmobile does not carry music CD's, however patrons may request those items.
+The Bookmobile carries approximately 4,000 items consisting of books, large print books, magazines, DVDs, and books on cd.
 The collection is about 70% juvenile material and 30% adult material.
-Patrons may also request material from other branches or through inter-library loan.
+Patrons may also request material from other branches or through interlibrary loan.

 How does Bookmobile service work?